Mesothelioma

 Incidence

-- The incidence increases with age, peaking in the 6th decade, with 70% of pleural disease occurring in males.
+- Incidence increases with age, peaking in the 5th and 6th decade of life, with 70% of pleural disease occurring in males.
 Peritoneal involvement is slightly higher in women.

 Prevalence